 Hybrid Conference Responsibilities

 Chairs will help to facilitate the hybrid conference format by overseeing the virtual Zoom meeting room during the session.
 Please consult our Zoom instructions if you are not comfortable with the Zoom platform.
-Tech support staff will also be available to assist the chair at the start of each session.
+In an effort to create the best hybrid conference experience for all participants (whether in-person or virtual), please follow the hybrid instructions for chairs below.
+As a reminder, all sessions are being recorded.

 • The virtual conference platform will be open on the computer in the hotel conference room.
 From the Home Page, click Zoom Hosting Assignments under the Navigation Menu on the left-hand side of the page.
 This will open a list of all sessions scheduled in this hotel conference room for the day, in order of occurrence.